zurisee/lizzycms-extensions/README.md

 # lizzycms
-Flat-file CMS inspired by a Lizzard - elegant, nifty and agile
+Flat-file CMS inspired by lizzards - elegant, nifty and agile

 ---